jaimeblair/Bio313/README.md

     # "sort | uniq -c " togethor combine all the duplicate lines and provide a count for each.
     # finally we save it to a file by using " > my_file"

-This is a good time to explore and make use of BASH.
-Hopefully everyone is getting used to working in BASH so they can explore as they want.
-Try to count the number of lines in the GFF that contain 'CDS'.
-How many tRNAs did we identify. etc. etc. We will be using more of these files later on in the tutorial.
+Take a look at the protein_abundances.txt file using less.
+What are the most abundant proteins?
+What else do you notice as you skim the file?
+We will be using more of these files later on in the tutorial.

-## Extract the 16S sequence from the FFN file.
+## Extract the 16S rDNA sequence from the FFN file.

-The 16S sequence is a housekeeping gene coding for the large ribosomal subunit in Bacteria.
+The 16S rDNA sequence is a housekeeping gene coding for the large ribosomal subunit in Bacteria.
 It is highly conserved and found in every known Bacteria.
 This makes it a great tool to identity the bacterium (which is why it is used in metabarcoding studies).
-This is (hopefully) one of the genes that were identified from PROKKA.
+This is (hopefully) one of the genes that was identified from PROKKA.
 It is not a protein so it won't be found in the FAA file but it should be in the FFN file.
-We are going to use a simple script we wrote that is available on the server and this github page called "extract_sequence". **The program requires two inputs, 1.) a string to search in the headers (just like grep), 2.) the PROKKA ffn file.
-The program will output the sequence to the screen so be sure to save it with '>'.
+We are going to use a simple script that is available on the server and this github page called "extract_sequence". **The program requires two inputs, 1.) a string to search in the headers (just like grep), 2.) the PROKKA ffn file.
+The program will output the sequence to the screen so be sure to save it with '> filename' in your command.

 ```bash
 # grep for 16S in the PROKKA annotations to see if it exists